News for Fall 2019

 Soon the chorus will begin working in earnest on learning music for its December 1 concert.
-This year’s fall concert will include Benjamin Britten's "Ceremony of Carols" and additional holiday favorites, based on audience selection.
+This year’s fall concert will include Vivaldi’s "Gloria", Holst’s “Christmas Day” and additional holiday favorites.
 It will be a fun and festive afternoon, and one that you won’t want to miss, whether on stage or in the audience.

 WCS Member Spotlight

 Jayne Litton hadn’t sung since college, and she missed having music in her life.
 But, thanks to a well-timed Google search for “choruses in Westchester County,” Jayne Litton learned about the Westchester Choral Society.
 (Westchester Chorale also showed up in the list of results, but Jayne was sold on the opportunity to prepare and perform Brahms’ Requiem.)
 She attended the group’s first open rehearsal WCS, subsequently scheduled an audition, and joined as a second soprano in September 2017.

 “I auditioned with ‘Danny Boy,’ which is one of my father’s favorite songs, the first song I learned on the violin, and something I’m comfortable with,” she said.

 Though only in her second “semester” as a WCS member, Jayne is no stranger to music—she started playing the violin at age 7.
 The introduction to the instrument also involved an invitation at just the right time.